 Like most women, I needed to talk through my anxiety and emotional angst so that I could sort through the feelings and make some sense out of what was happening to me.
 Perhaps that is what has brought you here as well.
 Maybe you’re feeling crazy too, vulnerable, not yourself, and hanging on by a very thin thread.
 So, before I go any further, let me say very plainly – I understand, and you are not going crazy.

-It’s difficult to explain to others who have not been through it, what perimenopause feels like.
-It’s especially difficult to explain to our husbands who can’t begin to understand or even remotely connect to the female experience.
+It’s difficult to explain to others what perimenopause feels like.
+It’s especially difficult to explain to husbands who can’t begin to understand or even remotely connect to the female experience.
 Not only is this frustrating but it can add to the feelings of isolation and vulnerability.

-The symptoms and signs of perimenopause are long and varied.
-You may have many or a few.
-There is no typical perimenopausal experience, though most women seem to have hot flashes, night sweats, irregular periods and mood-swings.
-In fact, these four symptoms are usually what signals to women that they are in perimenopause – which, by the way are similar to Yaz birth control side effects, which you can learn about at DrugNews.
+The symptoms of perimenopause are long and varied.
+You may have many or you may have a few.
+But there is no typical perimenopausal experience, though most women seem to have hot flashes, night sweats, irregular periods and mood-swings.
+In fact, these four symptoms are usually what signals to women that they are in perimenopause.

 As of right now, most experts, health care providers and those devoted to understanding and helping women in perimenopause agree there are at least 35 symptoms of perimenopause.
 It’s not necessarily a comprehensive list but it’s certainly a good starting point.